 The problem is that the demands placed on teachers hasn’t stopped there: examination upheaval, internal marking scrutiny and an overwhelming sense of feeling undervalued means that short term stressors have escalated into long term burnout.

 Research by Deloitte shows that poor mental health costs UK employers up to £45bn a year, a figure that’s risen 16% since 2016.
 You can help your employees feel valued, therefore reducing the risk of burnout, by investing in their health and, ultimately, the health of your organisation too.

-Benenden Health for Business offers immediate access to GP 24/7 and Mental Health Helplines, as well as medical diagnostics and treatment for over 250 procedures, physiotherapy, and mental health counselling after six months of membership.
+Benenden Health for Business offers immediate access to our 24/7 GP and Mental Health Helplines, as well as medical diagnostics and treatment for over 250 procedures, physiotherapy, and mental health counselling after six months of membership.
 By partnering with Benenden Health, you could rest easy knowing your employees have an affordable healthcare package – that provides ample mental wellbeing support - to lean on in times of need.

 Being on the frontline of healthcare